dwnatwick/MCW-Windows-Virtual-Desktop/Hands-on Labs/HOL step-by-step - Windows Virtual Desktop.md

 ## Exercise 5: Create a Host Pool for pooled desktops

 In this exercise we will be creating a Windows Virtual Desktop host pool for pooled desktops.
 This is a set of computers or hosts which operate on an as-needed basis.
 In a pooled configuration we will be hosting multiple non-persistent sessions, with no user profile information stored locally.
-This is where FSlogix Profile Containers provide the users profile to the host dynamically.
+This is where FSLogix Profile Containers provide the users profile to the host dynamically.
 This provides the ability for an organization to fully utilize the compute resources on a single host and lower the total overhead, cost, and number of remote workstations.

 **Additional Resources**